correial/correial.github.io/content/Fast Robots/Lab 10/index.md

 <img src="/Fast Robots Media/Lab 10/rotTrans.png" alt="Alt text" height = 300 style="display:block;">
 <figcaption>Odometry Model Parameters</figcaption>

-Below are the equations and codeused to calculate and return the rotations and translation
+Below are the equations and code used to calculate and return the rotations and translation

 <div align="center">